 gpfdist is installed in

-$GPHOME/bin of your Greenplum Database master host installation.
-Run gpfdist on a machine other than the Greenplum Database master or standby master, such as on a machine devoted to ETL processing.
-Running gpfdist on the master or standby master can have a performance impact on query execution.
+$GPHOME/bin of your Greenplum Database coordinator host installation.
+Run gpfdist on a machine other than the Greenplum Database coordinator or standby coordinator, such as on a machine devoted to ETL processing.
+Running gpfdist on the coordinator or standby coordinator can have a performance impact on query execution.
 To install gpfdist on your ETL server, get it from the Greenplum Clients package and follow its installation instructions.

 You can start gpfdist in your current directory location or in any directory that you specify.
 The default port is